yaananth/ChatMock/README.md

 <div align="center">
   <h1>ChatMock</h1>
-  <p><b>OpenAI compatible API powered by your ChatGPT plan.</b></p>
+  <p><b>OpenAI & Ollama compatible API powered by your ChatGPT plan.</b></p>
   <p>Use your ChatGPT Plus/Pro account to call OpenAI models from code or alternate chat UIs.</p>
   <br>
 </div>

 ## What It Does

-ChatMock runs a local server that creates an OpenAI compatible API, and requests are then fulfilled using your authenticated ChatGPT login with the oauth client of Codex, OpenAI's coding CLI tool.
+ChatMock runs a local server that creates an OpenAI/Ollama compatible API, and requests are then fulfilled using your authenticated ChatGPT login with the oauth client of Codex, OpenAI's coding CLI tool.
 This allows you to use GPT-5 and other models right through your OpenAI account, without requiring an api key.
 This does require a paid ChatGPT account.

 ## Quickstart